 - salt and pepper, to taste

-- Place kale, basil, Parmesan cheese, olive oil, garlic, and lemon juice in a food processor.
+- In the bowl of a food processor using the blade attachment, add the kale, basil, Parmesan cheese, olive oil, garlic, and lemon juice.

 - Add in about ½ teaspoon each of salt and pepper.